Artificial Grass Problems in Spain.

 Synthetic grass needs regular cleaning with a bristle brush or broom to remove dirt, leaves, pet hair and other debris.
 Unlike natural grass, artificial grass does not promote decomposition of pet feces, urine or anything else that was alive, which can leave odors.
 One owner was quoted saying "If he doesn’t hose down the animals’ waste within 10 minutes or so, the smell becomes unbearable — far worse than it was with natural lawn".
 Wash the turf with soapy water and a pressure washer or power washer to remove pet odors and any remaining small debris.
 Do not clean with undiluted bleach, which will damage synthetic grass.

-Weeds can and do grow in artificial grass.
 Weeds grow in driveways, pathways, cracks in concrete, tarmac, and rock crevices, do you really think they wont grow in an open space of permeable plastic?
 Crabgrass is the worst when it gets hold.
 So be prepared for the prospect of weed killing your artificial lawn.

 Once you have your artificial or synthetic grass, it is a real problem to modify borders or change the layout of your garden.